JoshuaFern/fire-autotools/README.md

 To install ADB on Arch Linux: ```sudo pacman -S android-tools```

+To install ADB on NixOS: ```programs.adb.enable = true;``` and add your user to the "adbusers" group.

 ### Downloading
-Click the cloud icon on the top right of the page, click "Download zip"
+Click the cloud icon near the top right of the page, click "Download zip"

 ### Setup
-If you wish to use sideloading / recovery, please place the correct ROM for your device in the ./image folder.

-You can find the image for your device here: https://www.amazon.com/gp/help/customer/display.html/ref=hp_bc_nav?ie=UTF8&nodeId=200529680
+* If you wish to use sideloading / recovery, please place the correct ROM for your device in the ./image folder.
+You can find the image for your device [here](https://www.amazon.com/gp/help/customer/display.html/ref=hp_bc_nav?ie=UTF8&nodeId=200529680).
 Do not use a lower version than your currently installed version or try to use an image from the wrong device.
 Be aware the current root method may not work on upcoming FireOS versions.
+Do not post bug reports for issues caused by the script if you didn't apply it after fully wiping your device, this is how it's intended to be used.

-If you wish to change your background wallpaper, replace ./other/wallpaper.jpg with your preferred image.
+* If you wish to change your lockscreen wallpaper, replace ./other/wallpaper.png with your preferred image.

+* By default, the script attempts to remove as many FireOS app packages as possible.
+This WILL break certain features of your device such as printing, proxy, and VPN support.
+If you need these features you can edit ./fireAutotools.sh and comment out the sections for the packages you want to keep, but the ultimate goal is to find open source alternatives to replace them with.

 ### Running